shrehalko/kickstarter-analysis/README.md

 # kickstarter-analysis
 Performing Analysis on Kickstarter data to uncover trends.
-This data has been collected from the past crowdfunding projects from 2009 to 2017, in various categories as theatre,food,music etc.</br>
-By Analyzing this data we will gain insights as to how the various campaigns fared in relation to their funding goals, launch dates etc.

 ## Table of Contents
 - [Overview of Project](#OverviewProject)